“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 The unity in the Spirit already exists between the godly, and our business is to maintain that unity in the bond of peace Eph 4:3, through personal Christian behaviour Eph 4:2 forbearing other Christians.
 When did you last endeavour to reach out in Christian unity and peace to a Christian with whom you profoundly disagree?
 Do you realise that you need them as part of the body of Christ 1Cor 12:21?

-Indeed, worship is where Christians divide, and rightly so.
+Worship is where Christians divide, and rightly so.
 Ultimately, denominations exist because of the God-given right to worship Him according to His will, and Christians must have the freedom to worship God according to their conscientious understanding of His Word.
 Their conscience cannot be coerced in so important a matter, because of the right of private judgment and of conscientious worship of God.

 There are different ideas about the worship of God and false worship has always been the devil’s way of denying the blessing of heaven by encouraging God-dishonouring worship and idolatry.
-Purity of worship was analysed in detail in the 16th-century Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
+Purity of worship was analysed in detail in the 16th-century European Reformation but it was abandoned in the 19th century, ignored and forgotten in the 20th century and almost unheard of in the 21st century.
 Anything goes in many quarters nowadays.
 They will discover eventually that God does not think so.

 So, if interdenominationalism and the ecumenical movement have not worked, what is the biblical attitude to denominations?
 One meets with those who boast in being non-denominational.
 In practice, this usually means that they have become weary with denominational strife, but it also means that they have lost interest in the issues that resulted in that strife.
-They are in danger of becoming single-issue Christians, like a single-issue political party such as the SNP and UKIP for independence, or the Greens, or the self-avowedly single-issue Scottish Family Party.
-Some Christians concentrate on the gospel of salvation overlooking the gospel of the kingdom.
+They are in danger of becoming single-issue Christians, like a single-issue political party such as the SNP and UKIP who exist for independence, or the Greens, or the self-avowedly single-issue Scottish Family Party.
+Some Christians concentrate on the gospel of salvation while overlooking the gospel of the kingdom.

 Rather, the application of zugology to this long-standing problem brings a judicious balance to the inevitable reality of different branches of Christ’s visible church.